abeleyasu/AirBnB_clone_v2/README.md

 (hbnb) User.update("98bea5de-9cb0-4d78-8a9d-c4de03521c30", {'name': 'Fred the Frog', 'age': 9}) (hbnb)
 (hbnb) User.all()
+# AirBnB clone - The console

+## Description

+This is the second version of our AirBnB clone project.
+It is a command-line interpreter that manages AirBnB objects.

+## How to use

+Clone the repository, navigate to the folder, and start the console by running `./console.py`.

+## Authors

+- Original authors:
+  - Holberton School students:
+    - David John Coleman II
+    - Robert Malmstein
+    - Doug IV
+- New version:
+  - Abel Eyasu
 (hbnb) ["[User] (98bea5de-9cb0-4d78-8a9d-c4de03521c30) {'updated_at': datetime.datetime(2020, 2, 19, 21, 47, 29, 134362), 'name': 'Fred the Frog', 'age': 9, 'id': '98bea5de-9cb0-4d78-8a9d-c4de03521c30', 'created_at': datetime.datetime(2020, 2, 19, 21, 47, 29, 134343)}"]
 ```
 <br>